exonum/exonum-doc/src/get-started/create-service.md

 ```

 The transaction involves two public keys: for the sender’s wallet (`from`) and
-receiver’s one (`to`).
-It also contains the amount of money to move between them.
+for the receiver’s one (`to`).
+It also contains the amount of money to move
+between them.
 We add the `seed` field to make sure that our transaction is
 [impossible to replay](../architecture/transactions.md#non-replayability).

 ### Transaction Execution

-Every transaction in Exonum has an attached business-logic of the blockchain,
+Every transaction in Exonum has business-logic of the blockchain attached,
-which is encapulated in the `Transaction` trait.
+which is encapsulated in the `Transaction` trait.
 This trait includes the `verify` method to verify the integrity of the
-transaction, and the `execute` method which contains logic which applied to the
+transaction, and the `execute` method which contains logic applied to the
 storage when a transaction is executed.

-In our case, `verify` for both transaction types will check the transaction signature.
+In our case `verify` for both transaction types will check the transaction
-`execute` method gets the reference to a `Fork` of a storage, so we wrap it
+signature. `execute` method gets the reference to the `Fork` of the storage, so
-with our `CurrencySchema` to access our data layout.
+we wrap it with our `CurrencySchema` to access our data layout.

-For the wallet creation, we check that
+For creating a wallet, we check that the wallet does not exist and add a new
-the wallet doesn’t exist and add a new wallet if so:
+wallet if so:

 ```rust
 impl Transaction for TxCreateWallet {